-It's hard to put 2020 to words, as it had all sorts of drama and disruption in store.
-The Covid-19 pandemic was tough on many people's finances, and the troubles could continue well into 2021.
-Even if the pandemic continues to disrupt your job, you can still manage your finances with budgeting.
+The Covid-19 pandemic has continued to challenge us throughout 2021.
+Even if the pandemic continues to disrupt our lives, we can still manage our finances with better budgeting habits.
 The New Year is a great time to get your finances under control.
-What are the smart financial resolutions to make in 2021?
+What are the smart financial resolutions to make in 2022?
 Here are five financial resolutions to improve your budgeting next year and beyond.

 1. “I’ll manage my debt with the 50/30/20 rule”